pypeit/PypeIt/doc/pypeit_par.rst

 ``lamaxiter``             int         ..
 1               Maximum number of iterations for LA cosmics routine.
 ``mask_cr``               bool        ..
 False           Identify CRs and mask them
 ``n_lohi``                list        ..
 0, 0            Number of pixels to reject at the lowest and highest ends of the distribution; i.e., n_lohi = low, high.
 Use None for no limit.
+``noise_floor``           float       ..
+0.01            Impose a noise floor by adding the provided fraction of the bias- and dark-subtracted electron counts to the error budget.
+E.g., a value of 0.01 means that the S/N of the counts in the image will never be greater than 100.
 ``objlim``                int, float  ..
 3.0             Object detection limit in LA cosmics routine
 ``orient``                bool        ..
 True            Orient the raw image into the PypeIt frame
 ``overscan_method``       str         ``polynomial``, ``savgol``, ``median``                                 ``savgol``      Method used to fit the overscan.
 Options are: polynomial, savgol, median